trigger-corp/trigger.io-file/module/docs/index.md

 !platforms: iOS, Android
 !param: error `function(content)` called with details of any error which may occur

-!method: `deprecated` forge.file.URL(file, success, error) !param: file `file` the file object to load data from !param: success `function(url)` callback to be invoked when no errors occur (argument is the file URL) !description: Returns a URL which can be used to display an image.
-Height and width will be limited by the values given when originally selecting the image.
-This method has been deprecated.
-Use the `path` property of file objects instead.
-!platforms: iOS, Android
-!param: error `function(content)` called with details of any error which may occur

 !method: forge.file.info(file, success, error)
 !param: file `file` the file object to get information for !param: success `function(object)` callback to be invoked when no errors occur !description: Returns information about the given file.
-Supported attributes: `size`, `date` !platforms: iOS, Android
+Supported attributes: `size`, `date`, `mimetype` !platforms: iOS, Android
 !param: error `function(content)` called with details of any error which may occur